RobbieKiwi/RandCraft/README.md

 ## Extending RandCraft

 You can create custom random variable classes by subclassing the base RV class and implementing required methods.

+## Known limitations

+The library is designed to work with univariate random variabels only.
+Multi-dimensional rvs or correlations etc are not supported.

 ## License